Wednesday, 26 February 2014

 Censorship worries

-Social media platforms have become increasing popular with Chinese internet users keen to voice their opinions and share unfiltered information.
+popular with Chinese internet users keen to voice their opinions and

+That has resulted in increased scrutiny and censorship by authorities.
 LinkedIn's chief executive Jeff Weiner acknowledged that "as a condition for operating in the country, the government of China imposes censorship requirements on internet platforms".

 He added that expanding the firm's presence in China had raised difficult questions for the firm, not least because of these restrictions.